Due to the stresses in people's lives, especially during a global pandemic, people are finding it harder to sleep.

 The full usability test report can be viewed in the PDF link below.

 Data, Analytics and Looking Ahead

-With the design compete and ready for deployment, I implemented Dashbot's API's into the Voiceflow project, at each stage that I wanted to collect data.
+With the design complete and ready for deployment, I implemented Dashbot's API's into the Voiceflow project, at each stage where I wanted to collect data.
 This data will be analysed periodically, to identify common issues or areas of improvement.
 Further design iterations and adaptations will be continually processed to ensure the success of the skill.